Baylor vs. Ole Miss Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Ole Miss Stats and Trends

-- This year, the Rebels have two against the spread wins in four games as an underdog of 1 point or more.
+- Ole Miss has played 12 games, with seven wins against the spread.

+- The Rebels have been underdogs by 1 point or more four times this year and have covered the spread twice.

-- Ole Miss' games this season have gone over the total in three out of 11 opportunities (27.3%).
+- Ole Miss' games this season have hit the over on three of 11 set point totals (27.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.